sbarlster/developing/README.md

 What makes great (read working to expected design and maintainable) software?
 Whatever the language or framework, there are some guiding principles that will make your software shine.

-> small, single responsibility, abstractions, DI, low dependencies - all driven by testability
+> small, single responsibility, abstractions, immutability, DI, low dependencies - all driven by testability

 # your first language